msimon42/qa-code-challenge/README.md

 ### Level 2

-1. Run the tests on chrome
+1. Run the tests on firefox
 2. Add html reports to the project setup